-In each of these contexts, Jesus models a form of discipleship.
-Jesus treats each person with whom he interacts-those who genuinely seek him out as a teacher and those who seek to destroy him-as a beloved child of God.
+In each of these contexts, Jesus models a form of discipleship that is grounded in welcome, inclusion, and celebration, naming each person as a beloved child of God.
 Christ's encounters are always filled with grace.

 Defining Graceful Engagement

 After you've created your list of words associated with grace and reflected on examples of Jesus' ministry, put these definitions on a flip chart or screen: